@sustainpsu

 Supporting Evidence

-No, Penn State doesn’t have a specific published target.
+No, Penn State does not have a specific published target.
 However, Penn State routinely tracks the opportunity gaps that are seen in success statistics between non-advantaged populations and the majority.
 This includes low-income students as well as first generation students and underrepresented minority students.
 Penn State believes in equitable outcomes, which would mean the elimination of these gaps.

 Yes, Penn State provides multiple food and transportation services for students of low income backgrounds.
 The Lion’s Pantry is a student-run food bank at Penn State University Park that provides free food and toiletries to students facing food insecurity.
 Established in 2014, it aims to combat hunger, raise awareness about student poverty, and reduce stigma around food insecurity.
 There are also Cub Pantries at Penn State satellite campuses, which are the branch equivalents of the Lion’s Pantry.
 Penn State also has an exclusive ride sharing program called RideOn to help students, faculty, and staff find rides to campus.
 Finally, Penn State Legal Services is a resource for all students to gain advice, referrals, document drafting, and other legal services.